-Actually, when getting the PSU context from the ASPSP (through the call [get /accounts]), the AISP will get all relevant HAL links for each eligible account.
+Actually, when getting the PSU context from the ASPSP (through the call [get /accounts]), the AISP will get all relevant HAL links and resource identifiers for each eligible account.

 These HAL links will help the AISP to request the needed features on those accounts: balances and/or transactions.